Roasted Raspberry Cupcakes

 These roasted raspberry cupcakes fit right into the middle!
 They take just a touch more time (as the cupcake batter and frosting incorporates freshly roasted raspberries), but are still simple to prepare.

-As a self-proclaimed raspberry freak–and someone that grew up in a family comprised of raspberry lovers– I was a big fan of these cupcakes!
+As someone who loves raspberries – I was a big fan of these cupcakes!
 Also, that buttercream is naturally pink from roasted raspberry puree.
 The prettiest bubblegum pink color ever!